adarnimrod/presentation/README.md

 ## Usage

-`docker run -itv "$PWD:/project" adarnimrod/presentation`
+`docker run --rm -itv "$PWD:/volume" adarnimrod/presentation`

 Will watch the current directory and run `make` whenever a file changes.
-One can add a shell alias `alias presentation='docker run -itv "$PWD:/volume" adarnimrod/presentation'` for easier use.
+One can add a shell alias `alias presentation='docker run --rm -itv "$PWD:/volume" adarnimrod/presentation'` for easier use.

 See the example folder for more details.